coletta32/Michele-Coletta/README.md

 - 👨‍👩‍👦‍👦 Family is essential for my existence, I enjoy and learn from them as much as I can.

-- 📖 My interests are in sports and production management.
-I would like to jump into these fields for my future careers.

 - ☑️ My goal after I accomplish my MS in Business Analytics is to have all the major skills on Tableau and SQL.

 - 🌞🌚 Finally I enjoy any adventures with nature either by sea or by snowy mountains.
 A quiet time for yourself surrounded by nature can help you reach inner peace.

-- 🗣 I speak English, Spanish, Italian and fluent in Portuguese.
+- 🗣 I speak English, Spanish, Italian and moderate Portuguese.